 That being said, fat has long been celebrated as a source of long-lasting fuel in sports and a keto diet might actually benefit those who participate in slower, longer duration endurance sports like distance running, cycling and swimming.

 There was one study that you may see referenced that concludes there is no difference in the ability to perform cardiovascular exercise when on a keto diet (47).
 While this may be true, it was an extremely small study with only 5 participants and more research is certainly needed to assess these claims.

 The truth is we don’t know how well a keto diet plays in the fitness and athlete world yet.
 The research is severely lacking in this area, and we can only go off what we know using traditional approaches that have worked.
 Regardless, some active individuals feel strongly about pursuing their keto diet with their physically intense lifestyle.
 And more power to you, provided that you are maintaining adequate micronutrient intake to support your metabolic needs.

-Another option for those active individuals determined to go keto is to utilize variations of the keto diet that allow for the selective inclusion of carbohydrates.
+Another option for those active individuals determined to go keto is to utilize variations of the keto diet that allows for the selective inclusion of carbohydrates.
 For example, the Targeted Ketogenic Diet permits additional carbohydrates during workouts while the Cyclical Ketogenic Diet introduces carbohydrates at specific types during the week.
-However it’s important to note that these alternate diet schemes have not been well studied for weight loss.
+However, it’s important to note that these alternate diet schemes have not been well studied for weight loss.

 Keto Diet for Building Muscle

 While all forms of significant weight loss may result in some muscle loss, there may be an increased likelihood of muscle loss in people on a ketogenic diet, especially if calories are restricted too low.
 Because while in ketosis the body doesn’t have enough sugar to burn, it may also break down proteins for energy, in addition to churning through fat.
 This may be somewhat compensated by the moderate protein included in the diet and if you are actively lifting weights.